Home

 max_delete_dirs=99%

-In C:\ssw\site\setup\sswidl.bat change the definition of SSW_INSTR to look something like:
+In your C:\ssw\site\setup\sswidl.bat file, add spex to the definition of SSW_INSTR to look something like:

 Return